shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 To reiterate, the environments that are identified in the Default Configuration are **project**, **sequence**, **shot**, **shot_step**, **asset**, and **asset_step**.
 You can add your own environments to a projects pipeline configuration.

-For more information about the different environments, adding your own, and how to manage them, view the [Environment Configuration Reference](link) and continue to read through the Advanced Topics below.
+For more information about the different environments, adding your own, and how to manage them, view the [Environment configuration reference](link) and continue to read through the Advanced Topics below.

 ## Advanced topics